Euro zone growth rebounds, inflation tops ECB target - Up News Info

 Without the volatile energy and unprocessed food components, or what the European Central Bank calls core inflation, prices rose 0.9% year-on-year, the same as in June.
 Economists had expected a dip to 0.7%.

-The figures are unlikely to worry ECB policymakers, who have already warned of a temporary spike in inflation and made clear they will not adjust policy as the one-off factors behind the rise, such as higher oil prices, are likely to fade next year.
+ECB policymakers have already warned of a temporary spike in inflation and made clear they will not adjust policy as the one-off factors behind the rise, such as higher oil prices, are likely to fade next year.

+Inflation could even reach 3% by year-end before falling back, with core inflation more subdued.

-Indeed, the ECB even promised a longer period of easy policy when it unveiled a new strategy earlier this month, as beyond this spike inflation is likely to languish below its target for years to come.
+The ECB promised a longer period of easy policy when it unveiled a new strategy earlier this month, as beyond this spike, inflation is likely to languish below its target for years to come.

 Eurostat also said euro zone unemployment fell in June to 7.7% of the workforce, or 12.517 million people, from an upwardly revised 8.0% in May, or 12.940 million people.
 Economists had expected a jobless rate of 7.9%.